 Outside of the Farra office you will find Andy scoping out the best waves at local surfing hot spots, and he is a Harley Davidson enthusiast!

-With a background in Mechanical Engineering and an interest in renewable energy, Thomas was the perfect fit for the project manager role 7 years ago.
-Now, he is the manager of the Engineering Design team.
+With a background in Mechanical Engineering and an interest in renewable energy, Thomas was the perfect fit for the project manager role seven years ago.
+Now, he is the manager of the Design & Innovation team.
 Thomas puts his creative skills in to play.
 Having the creative freedom to create new products and bespoke solutions is only one of Thomas’s highlights of working at Farra.